sinnie/learn_web_dev/promise.md

   * A good pattern is to put a `.catch()` on the end of every `.then()` chain.

 ## Promise.all([promise1, promise2, ...])
-* `Promise.all` returns a promise that resolves when _all_ of it's arguments (promises) have resolved, or is rejected when _any_ of it's arguments are rejected.
+* `Promise.all` returns a promise that resolves when _all_ of it's arguments (promises) have resolved or is rejected when _any_ of it's arguments are rejected.
   * The returned promise is an array containing the results of every promise.
 * Use this for running animations concurrently or multiple DB requests concurrently.